 Ishanga 7% is an opportunity to take Sadhguru’s grace in your life’s endeavors.
 It involves an active, voluntary participation by donating 7% of your earnings on an ongoing basis to support Sadhguru’s larger vision of a conscious planet, and partnering in this unique generational endeavor to raise human consciousness and protect the planet from further degradation.

-Bond of Grace, formerly known as Mahima Yantra, is a consecrated form made of copper that has been placed in the sphere of the Dhyanalinga to imbibe its energies.
+Bond of Grace, formerly Mahima Yantra in the US and Nanmai Uruvam in India, is a consecrated form that has been placed in the sphere of the Dhyanalinga to imbibe its energies.

 Ishanga 7% Partners are not required to have the consecrated form or participate in this ceremony to be available to grace.
-For those who prefer to have a consecrated form to be able to connect with, you can register for the upcoming ceremony.
+However those who need or prefer the support of a consecrated form can register for the upcoming ceremony.

 Bond of Grace next ceremony date to be announced.